ayunav/Neverlate/NeverLateProjectProposal.md

 **Ayuna:**

 Manages the team to ensure work is on track with timeline.
 Venmo integration, Contacts.
-Popover views, Calendar picker.
+Back-end database.
+Data architecture.
+Product management.